About the Denon AVR-X4700H

 Enjoy music your way

 If you're like me, you'll use your new receiver to play music in addition to watching movies.
 The AVR-X4700H lets you stream tunes from your phone or tablet through Wi-Fi, Bluetooth, and even Apple AirPlay 2.
+It will also show up in your player list if you're using Roon (subscription required).

 Love spinning vinyl?
 This receiver has a built-in phono input for your turntable.
 And if you've carefully curated an awesome music library, you can play high-resolution tracks from a USB drive or networked computer.